The Little Mouse: Origin

 Similar legends exist in Hispanic culture, such as Ratoncito Pérez, as well as most South-Asian cultures from India to Japan.
 It was said in lore and mythology, that if the lost baby tooth of a child was found by an animal, the adult teeth that would follow would bear resemblance to the teeth of that animal.
 Hence, a mouse was often the animal of choice, because rodent teeth are sharp, and keep growing.

 The most feasible origin of this legend, at least in the francophone context, dates back to 18th Century France, to a story penned by Marie-Catherine Le Jumel de Barneville, baronne d’Aulnoy named The Little Good Mouse (or 'La bonne petite souris').
 Her story spoke of a fairy who transformed herself into a mouse to be able to defeat an evil king.
-The fairy, in her mouse form, hid herself under the pillow of the king and caused all his teeth to fall out.
+The only mention of teeth in this story is when the fairy makes herself invisible and pushes the evil king from the top of a tree, making him break four teeth.